wonderfly/lanyon/_posts/2018-04-01-prepositional-pronouns.md

 ## Reflexive pronouns following a preposition

 Reflexive pronouns are similar to the English counterparts "myself", "yourself", "himself".
-When following a prepostion (e.g., `a`), they come in the following
+When following a preposition (e.g., `a`), they come in the following
 forms:

 | Person  | Singular      | Plural                    |